Azure/Vision-AI-DevKit-Pages/docs/_docs/09-Create_Train_Vision_ML_Project.md

 * A set of images for use in training your classifier.

 ## What you will need for containerizing and deployment
 * For deployment using VS Code you'll need a verified VS Code environment.
 The instructions are available [Deploy model: VS Code](https://azure.github.io/Vision-AI-DevKit-Pages/docs/Deploy_Model_VS_Code/) page.
+If you are only going to VS Code for containerizing the model, you don't need Anaconda/Python.
+However, they will be needed for many other activities like building a business logic module that takes actions based on what camera sees.
+* You will also needed [Docker](https://www.docker.com/get-started) for containerizing the image using your local resources and Docker extension for VS Code.
+Docker installation and login are also instructed later in the instructions.
+Don't sign in Docker Desktop after Docker is installed.

 ## Setup your vision classifier
 1. Using a browser, login to the Azure Custom Vision Service (Preview) at [https://www.customvision.ai.](https://www.customvision.ai)